dan-fedramp/docs/markdown/FRMR.LOW.20x-low-pilot.md

 #### KSI-IAM-06
 > Automatically disable or otherwise secure accounts with privileged access in response to suspicious activity.

+### KSI-INR: Incident Reporting

+**A secure cloud service offering will document, report, and analyze security incidents to ensure regulatory compliance and continuous security improvement.**

+#### KSI-INR-01
+> Report incidents according to FedRAMP requirements and cloud service provider policies.

+#### KSI-INR-02
+> Maintain a log of incidents and periodically review past incidents for patterns or vulnerabilities.

+#### KSI-INR-03
+> Generate after action reports and regularly incorporate lessons learned into operations.

 ### KSI-MLA: Monitoring, Logging, and Auditing

 **A secure cloud service offering will monitor, log, and audit all important events, activity, and changes.**